Table of Contents In this article

 Cash-out refinance

-Similar to a home equity loan, a cash-out refinance provides you with a lump sum of cash at a fixed-interest, but it replaces your current mortgage with an entirely new mortgage that has more attractive terms, mainly a lower interest rate.
-The lump sum you borrow against your home equity is added back on the balance of your mortgage and you pay it off as one monthly payment.
-However, with mortgage rates at 14-year highs, it’s unlikely that a cash-out refi will make sense for most homeowners in today’s rising interest rate environment.
+Similar to a home equity loan, a cash-out refinance provides you with a lump sum of cash at a fixed interest rate, but it replaces your current mortgage with an entirely new mortgage that has more attractive terms.
+The lump sum you borrow against your home equity is added back to the balance of your mortgage and you pay it off as one monthly payment.

 The bottom line